-The risk presented by a particular device depends substantially on its intended use.
+The risk presented by a particular device depends substantially on its intended use and intended user.

-The GHTF guidance documents Essential Principles of Safety and Performance of Medical Devices and Labelling for Medical Devices apply to all devices whatever their risk class.
+The IMDRF guidance documents Essential Principles of Safety and Performance of Medical Devices and IVD Medical Devices and Principles of Labelling for Medical Devices and IVD Medical Devices apply to all devices whatever their risk class.